Begin of page section:

 The University of Granada is the second Andalusian institution to have received the most funding from the European Horizon 2020 program for research, development and innovation.
 It continues to stand out with dozens of European research and development projects.

-Project team from the University of Tallinn
+University of Tallinn

 Kairit Tammets